solidusio/solidus/guides/promotions/promotion-rules.md

 - `FirstRepeatPurchaseSince`: Eligible for a customer's first repeat purchase since a specified date.
 - `NthOrder`: Eligible for a customer's *n*th order only.
-- `ItemTotal`: Eligible if the order total is less than or greater than a specified amount.
+- `ItemTotal`: Eligible if the order total (before any adjustments) is less than or greater than a specified amount.
 - `OneUsePerUser`: Eligible for use one time for each user.
 - `Product`: Eligible for specified products only.
 - `OptionValue`: Eligible for specified variants (product option values) only.
 - `Taxon`: Eligible for products with specified taxons.
 - `User`: Eligible for specified users.